k3d-io/k3d/docs/usage/commands/k3d_image_import.md

   -h, --help                  help for import
   -k, --keep-tarball          Do not delete the tarball containing the saved images from the shared volume -t, --keep-tools            Do not delete the tools node after import -m, --mode string           Which method to use to import images into the cluster [auto, direct, tools].
-See https://k3d.io/usage/guides/importing_images/ (default "auto")
+See https://k3d.io/usage/guides/importing_images/ (default "tools-node")
 ```

 ### Options inherited from parent commands